SmittyV288/CS-230/README.md

   - What I think I did particularly well in developing this documentation was the Evaluation section which went over the charactheristics, advantages, and weaknesses of each operating system.
 I felt that I did well at explaining each section well enough that even someone unfamiliar with the different system could understand the differences.

 - What about the process of working through a design document did you find helpful when developing the code?
-  -
+  - I found that designing the UML Diagram to be the most helpful for developing the code.
+It gives a good outline of how each class should interact with each other.
+It also provides the information needed for variables and methods for each class and whether or not they need to be private or public.

 - If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?
+If I had to choose a part of the document to revise, it would be the design constraints section.
+I feel that it could have been more detailed for the client so to improve it, I would have elaborated a bit more for each of the four constraints I outlined.

 - How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?
-  -
+  - I interpreted the user's needs by getting the requirements from the client first.
+From there I was able to implement them into my software design with the use of a UML diagram.

 - How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?
-  -
+  - I used the approach of creating a software design document based around the requirements from the client.
+What I would use in the future to analyze and design a similar software application is to get all requirements from the client, develop a system architecture view, and create a UML diagram.